jiasong18/Ant-Media-Server-Wiki/Does-Ant-Media-Server-have-an-Embedded-SDK-For-ARM?.md

-Yes, Ant Media Server Enterprise has an Embedded SDK for ARM.
+Yes, Ant Media Server Enterprise has an native Embedded SDK for arm, x86 and x64.